 Release date & availability

-The Apple Watch SE was announced tonight (15 September) and is available for pre-order right now.
-It will go on sale in shops, and ship to pre-order customers, this Friday 18 September.
-We're separately looking at all pre-order and availability news right here.
+The Apple Watch SE was announced on 15 September and is available to buy right now.
+It went on sale in shops, and shiped to pre-order customers on Friday 18 September.
+Find out how to get hold of the Apple Watch SE here.

 The Apple Watch SE starts at £269/$279 for the GPS model, and at £319/$329 if you want the cellular option.
 There are Nike versions too, also starting at £269/$279.